microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ### channelIdentity

 If [chatMessage](/graph/api/resources/chatmessage?preserve-view=true) was sent in a [channel](/graph/api/resources/channel?preserve-view=true), `channelIdentity` represents the details about the channel.
-This includes Id of the [channel](/graph/api/resources/channel?preserve-view=true) and Id of the [team](/graph/api/resources/team?preserve-view=true).
+This includes ID of the [channel](/graph/api/resources/channel?preserve-view=true) and ID of the [team](/graph/api/resources/team?preserve-view=true).
 This property is read-only.

 Example of `channelIdentity` in a message